What is Eye Lift Surgery?

 Doctors use many techniques when approaching an upper or lower blepharoplasty.
-However, no concrete data prove that one approach is superior to the other.
+However, no concrete data prove that one approach is superior.

-Blepharoplasties focus on removing excess skin and fat around the eye area.
+Blepharoplasties focus on removing excess fat and sagging skin around the eye area.
 Most doctors use a conservative approach to avoid complications.

 Before an upper blepharoplasty, a doctor evaluates certain features of the eyelid, including: